Crans-Montana: useful information

 In addition, as an expression of solidarity with the cantons, the Federal Council proposes that federal funding of CHF 8.5 million should be provided for support benefits which are to be granted under the Victim Support Act.

-Further information: Devastating fire in Crans-Montana: Solidarity contribution and support for out-of-court settlement and cantons (available in German, French and Italian).
+Further information (available in German, French and Italian): Devastating fire in Crans-Montana: Solidarity contribution and support for out-of-court settlement and cantons ; Devastating fire in Crans-Montana: Federal Council appoints Laurent Kurth as chair of the round table

 Support at cantonal and regional level